omnivector-solutions/armasec/README.md

 ### Poetry

-To install via poetr, you need to add the following section to `pyproject.toml`
+To install via poetry, you need to add the following section to `pyproject.toml`

 ```
 [[tool.poetry.source]]